Center-Fed Pinching Antenna System (C-PASS): Modeling, Analysis, and Beamforming Design: System Model

 \subsection{Proposed C-PASS Architecture}

 As shown in Fig.~\ref{fig:C-PASS}, the precoded signal via the radio frequency (RF) is center-fed into the waveguide and divided into a forward-propagation (FP) and backward-propagation (BP) signal, respectively denoted by the yellow and blue lines.
-To characterize this C-PASS architecture, let $x_m$ denote the signal fed into the $m$-th input port, where $m \in \mathcal{M}_M = \{1,2,\dots,M\}$ and $M$ is the total number of input ports.
+To characterize this C-PASS architecture, let $x_m$ denote the signal fed into the $m$-th input port, $m \in \mathcal{M}_M = \{1,2,\dots,M\}$.
 Based on this, the FP and BP signals at the $m$-th input port can be modeled as\cite{gan2025c}: